Connect with us

 It pays to treat your foundation walls with an extra round of sealer to keep moisture at bay.
 Acrylic-based sealers can be smeared after pouring concrete since they act as both a curing agent and sealer.

-6. Apply finishing touches.
+6. Apply finishing touches

-Use clean and porous backfill to cover the space between the trench and the walls of the foundation.
+Use a clean and porous backfill to cover the space between the trench and the walls of the foundation.
 Slope the final grade away from the building – at least half an inch per foot for 10 feet – to prevent water from collecting at the foundation.

 Janet Mutegi holds a degree in Architecture from the University of Nairobi.
 Her wealth of practical experience from working on major projects across Kenya makes her a valuable asset to our team.